AIBappa/Batch_Mbtiles/README.md

 2) Ansible-collection

 Notes:
 1) Playbook.yml and Play_run.yml do not run on ARM64.
-Tool used = Tilemaker
+Tool used is Tilemaker
 2) Playbook_planetiler.yml and Slow_planes.yml use Planetiler.
+Slow_planes limits RAM to 3G and serial processing for slower machines.